Sensitivity of Multislice Electron Ptychography to Point Defects: A Case Study in SiC

-In this article, we explore the detection of substitutional point defects and complexes in SiC using simulations and subsequent ptychographic reconstructions.
-First, the methods of processing and quantification of atomic resolution ptychographic reconstructions are described.
-Representative defect structures are considered for a variety of different microscope conditions including accelerating voltage, convergence angle, electron dose and acquisition parameters.
-The sensitivity of MEP to defect type and position are considered.
-Finally, we discuss how MEP can provide invaluable insights into color centers for quantum computing applications.
+In this article, we explore the sensitivity of multislice electron ptychography to the detection of substitutional point defects and complexes via 4D STEM simulations and subsequent MEP reconstructions.
+As a case study material, 4H-SiC is selected as a technologically relevant material that helps to illuminate the prospects and challenges of MEP for point defect quantification.
+Various candidate defect structures are considered across different microscope conditions, including electron energy, convergence semi-angle, electron dose, and acquisition parameters.
+At each condition, the sensitivity of MEP to defect type and position are evaluated and quantified.
+These results help to establish the boundaries of point defect characterization with MEP and enhance sensitivity to particular defects.